Things to do in Newport Oregon – Rogue Ales & Spirits

 To further sweeten the deal she offered the storefront area of one of her properties saying she always wanted to live above a brewery.
 She had two conditions: (1) take care of the local fishermen and (2) always have a photo of her in every Rogue property for forever.
 To tell you how much of a character Mo was (and it's definitely on-brand for Rogue too) here is the photo:

 They may be rebellious, but with 1800 awards and counting, Rogue Ales are damn good.

 We stopped into the pub and tasted about a dozen of them (not part of the regular tour, Mr. Misadventures and I had a special tour).
 We were impressed with the beers we tried, all of them!
 But after a dozen, I cried uncle and we walked over (thank goodness I need to walk off some of the alcohol!) to the distillery to find Nate, the head distiller.

 We met Nate in his “lab” where he experiments with ingredients that are native to the region.
 (Finding locally sourced ingredients is important to Rogue) Nate is cooking up some amazing spirits!
-He is constantly creating new products while distilling Rogue’s regular line up of whiskey, vodka, gin, and rum.
+He is constantly creating new products while distilling Rogue's regular lineup of whiskey, vodka, gin, and rum.

-He precious product goes into barrels for aging.
-Rogue had been purchasing French oak barrels from Oregon’s wine region, McMinnville, but recently decided to build their own.
+The precious product goes into barrels for aging.
+Rogue had been purchasing French oak barrels from Oregon's wine region, McMinnville, but recently decided to build their own.

 They sent off two gentlemen to McMinnville to learn how to make wood barrels so that they could build them in their own shop.
 But instead of using French oak, they are building barrels with local Oregon oak.
 These diligent masters are making about 10 barrels a week and as they complete them the French oak ones are getting replaced (as well as used for other products).